isabelc/edd-software-specs/readme.txt

 1. Front-end: Specs table as shown on single download page == Changelog ==

+= 2.0 =
+* New - Removed SoftwareApplication schema microdata.
+This plugin will no longer output any structured data.
+Originally, when this extension was first created, EDD's core Product microdata was broken because it had the "name" property outside of the Product itemscope.
+So, I added my own desired microdata schema, which was for the `SoftwareApplication` type.
+At some point since then, EDD has fixed the microdata markup for Products.
+It is now valid.
+And, based on user comments and reviews, people are using this extension to display the Specs and not actually for the purpose of replacing the Product schema.
+So, this plugin has discontinued all microdata in favor of using EDDs core Product microdata.
+* New - In light of the change described above, the plugin has been renamed to Easy Digital Downloads - Specs, to remove the "Software" from the plugin name.
+* Fix - Variable-priced product will now show correct price range in the Specs table.
+* Code refactoring - Some script handles have been renamed.

+	* If you have custom code that is targeting the script with the handle `isamb-scripts`, it must be renamed to `edd-specs`.
+This was/is only ever loaded on the admin side, on the Edit Download page.
+	* If you have custom code that is targeting the style sheet with the handle `isamb-styles`, it must be renamed to `edd-specs-admin`.
+This was/is only ever loaded on the admin side, on the Edit Download page.
+	* If you have custom code that is targeting the style sheet with the handle `edd-software-specs`, it must be renamed to `edd-specs`.
+	* The `isabelc_Meta_Box` PHP class is renamed to `EDDSPECS_Metabox`;

+* Tweak - The plugin textdomain should be loaded on the init action rather than the plugins_loaded action.
+* Tweak - Updated links to plugin URI and plugin documentation.
+* Code refactoring - Simplified the metabox class.

 = 1.9 =
 * BREAKING CHANGE - Removed the eddss_add_specs_table_row hook in favor of an easier way to add custom fields to the specs box.
 See https://isabelcastillo.com/docs/about-edd-software-specs#docs-customfield